TheTimebreaker/Simple-Audio-normalizer-and-converter/README.md

 # Features
-* Convert all audio files to MP3
+* Convert all audio files to MP3.
-* Normalize the maximum peaks to a specific value
+* Normalize the maximum peaks to a specific value.
+* Remove silence at the beginning and end of audio file.

 # Get the tool